kenngigz/banking-app-api/README.md

      "email":"",
     }

-## 5. In the profile folder create two requests.
+## 5. In the account folder create two requests.
 One to get account info and the other to create an account

 i.
 Create an account: POST: http://localhost:5000/account